-According to the NIH, human embryonic stem cells are derived from excess embryos that develop from eggs that have been fertilized in an in vitro fertilization (IVF) clinic and then donated for research purposes with the informed consent of the parental donors after a successful IVF procedure.
+Human embryonic stem cells (hESCs) are derived from excess embryos that develop from eggs that have been fertilized in an in vitro fertilization (IVF) clinic and then donated for research purposes with the informed consent of the parental donors after a successful IVF procedure.
 Human embryonic stem cells are not derived from eggs fertilized in a woman's body.
 Human ESCs are isolated when the embryo is approximately 100 cells, well before organs, tissues or nerves have developed.

-Human embryonic stem cells have the potential to both self-renew and differentiate.
+Human embryonic stem cells have the greatest and most documented potential to both self-renew and differentiate.
 They undergo increasingly tissue-restrictive developmental decisions during their differentiation.
 These "fate decisions" commit the hESCs to becoming only a certain type of mature, functional cells and ultimately tissues.
 At one of the first fate decision points, hESCs differentiate into epiblasts.
 Although epiblasts cannot self-renew, they can differentiate into the major tissues of the body.
 This epiblast stage can be used, for example, as the starting population of cells that develop into millions of blood, heart, muscle, liver and insulin-producing pancreatic beta-islet cells, as well as neurons.
 In the next step, the presence or absence of certain growth factors, together with the differentiation signals resulting from the physical attributes of the cell culture techniques, induce the epiblasts to differentiate into neuroectoderm or mesendoderm cells.
-Neuroectoderm cells are precursor cells that differentiate into mesoderm and endoderm.
+Neuroectoderm cells are committed to developing into cells of the skin and nervous systems.
+Mesendoderm cells are precursor cells that differentiate into mesoderm and endoderm.
 Mesoderm cells develop into muscle, bone and blood, among other cell types.
 Endoderm cells develop into the internal organs such as the heart, liver, pancreas and intestines, among other cell types.